It's time for another one of those games that was but a mystery, just a myth for so long!

 All that said, there are some positive aspects to pick from this one.
 In particular, the actual act of hacking down trees is oddly satisfying- while holding the button will work, double-tapping the button destroys them a lot quicker and gives some very satisfying audio-visual feedback.
 It's definitely a positive to have the game's core mechanic feel like this!
 Also, as much as we've compared it to its contemporaries- we haven't done this merely to rag on Rumba Lumber, but highlighting the design decisions that make those games work so well helps to illuminate what can go wrong with this kind of game- it does have a distinct identity mechanics-wise.
 Giving each of the four scenes its own gimmick in particular makes each of them stick out rather than reuse the standard layout.
 Adding the dead trees to scenes also changes things up for subsequent loops beyond just making the enemies faster.
 So for all its other failings, it does certainly have some character and appeal!

 It's a shame it's so difficult because presentation-wise, this is great!
 This game came at an interesting point in Taito's arcade history, as it was after Chack'n Pop but before (or at least contemporary with) The Fairyland Story.
 In other words, this was before many of the cute and cuddly games that defined so much of Taito's arcade output.
 It certainly has a lot of charm, even from the title screen with the cute logo that uses a stylised R in the shape of a dinosaur.
 In-game itself, the character designs are cute and distinct, and the dinosaur and mole have custom animations for when they catch you.
 There's even amusing animations for enemies drowning in the river in Scene 2!
 The sound is also pretty worthy of praise, with the main music being surprisingly catchy, and nice little flourishes such as special sound effects for the river and stormcloud scenes, and the credit noise being a dinosaur roar.
 It's certainly a step towards what would become Taito's cutesy style for these kinds of games, and while less likely to turn heads than, say, Pac-Land or Kung-Fu Master, the visuals are definitely a big part of the appeal.
-Of course, that's assuming it did come out in 1984- arcade-history claims the game actually came out in September 1985, but I really don't believe that (early 1985, I could buy, but not September!) but there's so little to go on with this game that we can't verify that.
+Of course, that's assuming it did come out in 1984- a useful source for arcade game releases, アーケードTVゲームリスト 国内•海外編 (1971-2005) (ISBN: 978-4990251215) says that the game came out in September of 1985 (after The Fairyland Story) which I kinda want to dispite simply because that's so late in 1985 that you would've thought Taito would change the date before release, but there's so little to go on with this game that it's really hard to verify anyway.

 For trying its best at one-upping Qix, Rumba Lumber is awarded...